Webinar: The Reinvention of Broadcasting Live Surgery

 - Results and the future of live broadcasting

-Join Peter Gailey, President of BroadcastMed and Allan Chipps, Director, Broadcast Operations, as we explore the reinvention of live surgical broadcasting and take your questions.
+Watch Peter Gailey, President of BroadcastMed and Allan Chipps, Director, Broadcast Operations, as they explore the reinvention of live surgical broadcasting.

 Peter Gailey, President